devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 executeCommand("bash someScript.sh", {"dir": "data/setup","asynchronous": "true", "args": ["--help"]})
 Will create a command to execute the script in the directory with the parameter --help and in a new Terminal.

+#### Assertion Information
+startupTime: Time in seconds to wait before checking if the server is running
+port: Port on which the server is running
+path: The URL path on which is checked if the server is running

 ***